Showing posts with label Religion. Show all posts

 Another motivation for sacrificial rituals likely came from the brutal necessities of ancient life: hunting animals, or killing domestic animals for food.
 Most humans bond to animals easily, and it would be psychologically troubling to watch an animal struggle and suffer.
 Ritual can function as moral anesthetic: a way to consecrate violence, to assuage guilt, and to turn a grim necessity into a story of gratitude, order, and meaning.

 Sacrifice can also be political performance.
-Public ritual can consolidate hierarchy (especially priestly hierarchy), display power, intensify fear, and signal unity.
+Public ritual can consolidate hierarchy, especially priestly hierarchy, display power, intensify fear, and signal unity.
 It is not hard to see how sacrifice functions as a kind of social technology: it makes shared belief visible and costly.
+It puts loyalty on display.
+It shows who is serious, who is obedient, who can be trusted, and who has the authority to declare what counts as holy.

 This is also where sacrifice connects to group psychology.
 Some scholars have argued that costly rituals—things you would not do unless you were committed—operate as signals that strengthen trust and cooperation within a group, partly by filtering out free riders.
 A community bound together by shared sacrifice can feel safer, warmer, and more morally serious to its members.
 But that same mechanism can harden boundaries and intensify suspicion of outsiders.

 Speaking of reciprocity: it is a strongly selected trait to favor and help genetic relatives, sometimes even in self-sacrificial ways.
-If there is a person who has a trait that causes them to selectively help close relatives, then that trait will tend to persist in the family line, because it helps protect and propagate the very genetic network that carries it forward.
+If there is a person who has a trait that causes them to selectively help close relatives, then that trait will tend to persist in the family line, because close relatives are more likely to carry the same genes that helped produce that tendency in the first place.
 This is a simple evolutionary logic: kin altruism increases the survival and reproductive success of the shared family “pool,” even when it costs the individual something in the short run.

 But humans do not walk around calculating degrees of genetic relatedness.
-Instead, we rely on crude, fast heuristics — cues that, over most of human history, were often correlated with kinship and shared ancestry.
-People who live near each other, marry each other, and raise children together will, over generations, tend to share not only genes but also language, accent, customs, dress, and social norms.
-Conversely, people who look different, speak differently, or practice very different customs are often from a different village, tribe, or family network — and therefore are more likely to be less closely genetically related than the people who share your immediate cultural and familial world.
+Instead, we rely on crude, fast estimates—cues that, over most of human history, were often correlated with kinship and shared ancestry.
+People who live near each other, marry each other, and raise children together will, over generations, tend to share not only genes but also language, accent, customs, dress, habits, and social norms.
+They may also tend, on average, to resemble one another physically more than they resemble people from a distant village, tribe, or lineage.
+Conversely, people who look different, speak differently, or practice very different customs are often from a different village, tribe, or family network—and therefore are somewhat less likely to be as closely genetically related as the people who share your immediate cultural and familial world.

 Humans have cognitive tendencies that make superstitious beliefs easy to generate—and hard to extinguish.
-Beliefs in spirits, ghosts, magic, luck, or fate guided by mysterious forces are so widespread across cultures that they are difficult to avoid noticing.
-The surface content varies wildly from place to place—local spirits, protective rituals, sacred objects, invisible dangers—but the underlying psychological grammar is familiar.
+By “spirituality” here I do not mean awe, contemplation, or reverence in a broad sense; I mean the more specific belief that hidden forces—fate, synchronicity, spirits, or nonphysical “energy”—are actively guiding events.
+Beliefs in spirits, ghosts, magic, luck, or fate guided by mysterious forces are widespread across cultures.
+The specifics vary wildly from place to place—local spirits, protective rituals, sacred objects, invisible dangers—but the underlying psychological grammar is familiar.

 A core ingredient is pattern-seeking.
 The mind craves meaning, and when the world is uncertain or painful it will often manufacture meaning rather than tolerate ambiguity.
-This is not stupidity; it is ordinary cognition under stress.
+This is not a sign of low intelligence; it is ordinary cognition under stress.
+Pattern-seeking is only part of the story: humans also readily detect agency, intuit purpose, and imagine hidden minds or forces operating behind ambiguous events.
 When people feel a loss of control, they become more likely to perceive patterns—even illusory ones—in the environment, and to treat coincidence as signal.
 Superstition can be emotionally satisfying precisely because it converts randomness into a story.

 Stories, dreams, unusual experiences, and compelling anecdotes can then become socially transmissible.
 Once a few people begin to interpret events through a “hidden forces” framework, the framework spreads: it gives language to fear and hope, it creates a sense of specialness, and it offers the pleasure of explanatory closure.
 Coincidences become “signs.”
 Ambiguous perceptions become “messages.”
 A confusing life becomes a legible plot.

 Many members of organized religions disparage “superstition” or free-floating “spirituality.”
-Yet in psychological terms, the differences are often of degree rather than kind.
+Yet in psychological terms—at the level of cognitive ingredients—the differences are often of degree rather than kind.
 Organized religions tend to formalize these human tendencies into institutions: they standardize the stories, professionalize the interpreters, and link belief to group identity and obligation.
 “Spirituality,” in contrast, often keeps the intuitions while loosening the institutional grip.
-But both draw on the same human appetite for meaning, comfort, and narrative.
+But both draw on the same human appetite for meaning, comfort, narrative, and relief from uncertainty.

 The Psychology of Religion, Chapter 14: Religion as a Business